VIC.GOV.AU | Policy and Advisory Library

 When purchasing goods, equipment and materials school councils must ensure that the school complies with

-School councils are strongly encouraged to use Department templates for the purchase of goods and services, refer to Procurement in Schools.
+School councils are strongly encouraged to use department templates and panel arrangements for the purchase of goods and services, refer to Procurement in Schools.

 • If a supplier insists on using their own Agreement or the school council would like to amend a template Agreement, it is recommended the principal, as executive officer of the school council, seek advice from Procurement Division via email: schools.procurement@education.vic.gov.au

-The principal and school council president must endorse a number of school planning and reporting documents in the Strategic Planning Online Tool (SPOT)External Link on behalf of the council.
-These documents are:
+The principal and school council president must endorse the School Strategic Plan in the Strategic Planning Online Tool (SPOT)External Link on behalf of the council.

-• School Strategic Plan — a 4-year plan for school improvement, completed by schools after their school review.
-When completed, the school strategic plan is endorsed by school council, signed by the principal and school council president and submitted to the Secretary for approval.
+The School Strategic Plan is a 4-year plan for school improvement, completed by schools after their school review.
+When completed, the school strategic plan is endorsed by school council, signed by the principal and school council president and submitted to the Secretary (or delegate) for approval.

-• Annual Report to the School Community — detailing the school’s financial activities, workforce composition and performance.
-Annual reports are endorsed by school council and signed by both the principal and school council president.
-They are made available to the school community at a public reporting meeting organised by the school principal, and published on the Victorian Regulation and Qualifications Authority State Register.
+Annual Report to the School Community – detailing the school’s financial activities, workforce composition and performance.
+Annual reports are endorsed by school council.
+The principal, as executive officer of the school council, attests to their endorsement on SPOT.
+The Annual Report is made available to the school community at a public reporting meeting organised by the school principal, and published on the Victorian Regulation and Qualifications Authority State Register.

 Resources